goatalt/Map-Genie-Unlimited-Markers/README.md

-# Map-Genie-Unlimited-Markers
+# Map Genie Unlimited Markers

-mapgenie.io unlimited markers without having to sign up for pro!
+Unlimited https://mapgenie.io marked map locations without having to sign up for Pro!

-This modified javascript file allows you to bypass the pro restriction on marked locations, allowing for more than 100 markers.
-And its free for all you poor people :)
+This modified javascript file allows you to bypass the Map Genie Pro restriction on marked locations, allowing for more than 100 markers.

+Best of all, it's free for all you poor people :)

 ## On google chrome browser (Desktop)